-Join Tim Grey for an in-depth discussion in this video Cropping and straightening, part of Photoshop CC Raw Workshop.
+Join Tim Grey for an in-depth discussion in this video Cropping and straightening, part of Photoshop: Raw Workshop (2013).

 You can probably imagine that if you're capturing an image from the passenger …seat of a moving car, holding the camera up over your head outside the window of …the car, that getting the horizon straight can be a little bit of a challenge. …And in a variety of situations you may find that you need to rotate the image. …Just a little bit to straighten the horizon or make sure their vertical …object is absolutely vertical.
 Now, you can rotate an image as part of a …cropping process, and, in fact, when you do rotate by an arbitrary amount, you're …definitely going to need to crop the image to some degree.…

 But let's take a look at the options that are available. …For cropping and straightening an image.
 Here we have a very obviously crooked …horizon so, we might start there and I'll choose the Straighten Tool for that purpose. …So, I'll click on the Straighten Tool on the toolbar, and then I'll move out into …my image.
 And then click on the horizon and then …drag across the image.
 You can see that I have a line connecting …

 - Setting Camera Raw preferences

 - Image rotation, cropping, and straightening

 - Split toning